Skip to main content

 !

-Hot pavement, overloaded trailers, and underinflated tires are a daily combination on South Florida highways.
-A blowout at speed can take out brake lines, fenders, and mud flaps — turning a tire problem into a multi-system repair.
+Hot pavement, overloaded trailers, and underinflated tires — a daily combination on South Florida highways.

 !